 Nurses must also be constantly updated on new medical technologies and procedures to provide quality patient care.

-The nursing profession can be both demanding and rewarding, but nurses can overcome any obstacle they encounter with the right attitude and commitment.
+The nursing profession can be demanding and rewarding, but nurses can overcome obstacles with the right attitude and commitment.

 The Bottom Line

 Overall, earning a Bachelor of Nursing degree in Kenya is an excellent way to prepare for a fulfilling career in nursing.